hyiltiz/vim-plugins-profile/README.md

 each functions does not really make sense because it is really time of the plugins (but not the functions ) that you really care about.

-І am poor at doing mental math, even for simple sums.
+I am poor at doing mental math, even for simple sums.
 However, with the power of a simple bash script and R, we can get all we want.

 ### Installation